Frequently Asked Questions

-A: LaFayette, Rice and Rivers are co-educational separated by floor; Covington and Hawthorne, by cluster.
+A: LaFayette, Mattielou, Rice, and Rivers are co-educational separated by floor; Covington and Hawthorne, by cluster.
 Co-ed buildings are subject to change based upon demand.
-(LaGrange is all-female, starting Fall 2012.)

 - Q: Does my room have Internet access?

 A: All rooms in each residence hall are now equipped with high-speed Internet service via wireless Internet.
 There is no charge for this UNA Internet service.
 You should remember that this is an unsecured network.
-If you wish, you may go through Environmental Services and Housing Facilities Management Office to obtain a Hot Spot modem offered by AT & T. The Environmental Services and Housing Facilities Management Office is not responsible for the cost and/or the privacy of the network.
-Routers are prohibited.Click here to view the University of North Alabama Information Technologies Acceptable Use Statement.
+Routers are prohibited.View the University of North Alabama Information Technologies Acceptable Use Statement

 - Q: If I do not have a computer, is one available for me to use?

-A: Computer labs are located in Rivers, Rice and LaGrange Hall for all residence hall students, as well as LaFayette Hall for students in the Honors Program.
+A: A computer lab is located in Rivers Hall for all residence hall students, as well as LaFayette Hall for students in the Honors Program.
 Labs are equipped with both Gateway and Macintosh computers.
 Software includes word processing, database, and spreadsheet programs.

 Network printers are available using student's mane card.

 Computer labs are available in each of the cluster-style residence halls: on 2nd and 3rd floors in Covington, Hawthorne, and Appleby East and West.